JRay87/JRay87.github.io-reading-notes-/README.md

 Click [here](GitRepositories.md) to learn some info on Git, Repositories, and how they interact.

 Click [here](Basicsofhtml.md) to for information on planning and building the skeleton of your site.

+Click [here](CSSNotes.md) to learn about CSS and its colorful impact on your webpage.

+Click [here](JSNotes.md) to do some reading on JavaScript.